kubermatic/docs/content/kubermatic/master/references/crds/_index.en.md

-Seed is the type representing a SeedDatacenter.
+Seed is the type representing a Seed cluster.

 _Appears in:_
 - [SeedList](#seedlist)